davekilian/primer/basic/circuits.md

 Any time you count electrons, that quantity is called **charge**.
 Charge is measured in **Coulombs**, which are abbreviated $C$.

 **Current** refers to the movement of electrons.
 Current is measured as the rate at which electrons are moving through a medium; this rate is called **amperage**.
 The name derives from the corresponding unit of measurement, **amperes**, which is often shorted to just **amp** or abbreviated $A$.
-In the context of electrical circuits, amperage is typically used to describe the rate at which electrons pass through the circuit.
+In the context of electrical circuits, amperage is typically used to describe the rate at which electrons pass through a line in a circuit.

 Any time you talk about the differences in charges between two points in a circuit, you inevitably end up talking about **voltage**, which like amperage is named after its unit of measurement: **volts** ($V$).
-Voltage is a bit tricky to define crisply without breaking out the math, but it effectively measures the degree electrons 'want' to move from one point in the circuit to another, like measuring the differences in air pressure that causes air to want to move (i.e. from higher pressure to lower pressure).
+Voltage is a bit tricky to define crisply without breaking out the math, but it effectively measures the degree to which electrons 'want' to move from one point in the circuit to another, like measuring the differences in air pressure that causes air to want to move (i.e. from higher pressure to lower pressure).

 Since a voltage desribes a difference between two points, you always need two different points on a circuit to begin talking about voltages (and you say that you're measing the voltage *between* those points).
 We often talk about voltages between two terminals of a line in a circuit, so for brevity we often refer to a line's "voltage," even though what we really mean is the voltage between the two terminals the line connects.

-Voltage and current are innately realted: increasing a line's voltage (that is, the voltage between the line's terminals) causes amperage to rise proportionally, because the additional voltage 'pressure' pushes more electrons through the wire faster.
-However, amperage also depends on aspects of the line itself: basically, 'thinner' lines accommodate less current for a given voltage than do 'thicker' lines.
+Voltage and current are innately realted: increasing a line's voltage (i.e. the voltage between that line's terminals) causes amperage to rise proportionally, because the additional voltage 'pressure' pushes more electrons through the wire faster.
+However, amperage also depends on aspects of the line itself: basically, 'thinner' lines accommodate less current for a given voltage than do 'thicker' lines:

+> Diagram

 As an analogy, imagine water being pushed through a straw or a sewer main.
 For either, the amount of water pouring at the end depends on the pressure of water being pushed in; but, for any given water pressure, much less water pours out the straw than the sewer main, because the straw gives the water much less room to flow.
 The water pressure is analogous to voltage, and the amount of water pouring out is analogous to amperage.

+Make sense, at least sort of?
+Let's keep going, and maybe things will get clearer:

 ## Circuits and Power Sources